Bo-Dai/CSE6243-fall2023/_pages/about.md

 logo: gatech-logo.png
 news: true
 ---
-We are excited to welcome you to the Fall 2023 offering of CSE 6243!
+Welcome to the Fall 2023 offering of CSE 6243!

 Advanced machine learning topics including graphical models, optimization, generative models, reinforcement learning, etc.
 These topics will be covered in **Four Modules**: